robinMar1999/todolist/readme.md

-This is a simple To-Do list app made using html, css , javascript and jquery.
+This is a simple To-Do list app made using html, css , javascript and jQuery.